RULES OF COMPETITION

 Race numbers may be picked up only at the times and in the manner specified in the written instructions provided to participants.
 No special arrangements will be made.

 Race registrations for select TCM events may be transferred to another person through the automated TCM transfer process.
 Registrations may only be transferred within the designated transfer period for each event and within the same event and distance as the original registration.
 Additional fees and restrictions may apply including ineligibility of some registrations completed using an invitation code.
 Assigned race numbers are never transferable.
-View step-by-step instructions to begin a transfer.
-Email [email protected] with questions.
+Please view the step-by-step guide for more information.
+Email firstname.lastname@example.org with questions.

-1.06 Chip Verification: Participants are responsible for verifying that the chip timing device provided is working properly prior to the race and worn correctly during the race.
+1.06 Timing Chip Verification: Participants are responsible for verifying that the chip timing device attached to the back of the assigned race number is working properly prior to the race and worn correctly during the race.

 1.08 Age Group Identifiers.
 In any year in which back tags are issued to marathon participants bearing their appropriate age group, whether because the event is a Masters championship or otherwise, all participants meeting the criteria for such tags shall display them visibly on their backs throughout the course of the competition.
 Participants are responsible for making sure they receive the proper age group identification tags prior to arriving at the start line on race day.
 Violation of this rule may result in disqualification from prize money and/or the race itself.